Anwarupee/PylogGuard/README.md

 # PylogGuard

 PyLogGuard is a Python-based CLI project for log management and attack simulation.
-It provides CRUD operations for users, roles, logs, and supports basic attack detection & simulation (e.g., DDoS).
+It provides CRUD operations for users, roles, logs, and supports basic attack detection & simulation (e.g., DoS).

 ## ✨ Features